timkahlke/BASTA/README.md

 # Requirements

-BASTA and its dependencies can be completely installed using the [conda](https://conda.io/docs/) environment manager.
+BASTA and its dependencies can be completely installed using the [conda](https://conda.io/docs/) package manager.
 For installation without conda see installation instructions on the wiki (https://github.com/timkahlke/BASTA/wiki).

 Installation using conda: